sweepai-dev/fern-typescript/README.md

 </div>

-This repository contains the source for the various compilers that produce TypeScript artifacts for [Fern](https://github.com/fern-api/fern):
+This repository contains the source for the various generators that produce TypeScript artifacts for [Fern](https://github.com/fern-api/fern):

 - `fernapi/fern-typescript-node-sdk`
 - `fernapi/fern-typescript-browser-sdk`